Lifestyle

 CITY POPULATION: 24,069

-COST OF LIVING FOR RETIREES: 3.7% below national average
+COST OF LIVING FOR RETIREES: 30.2% above national average

 Just sixty miles south of the state capital of Albany, west of the banks of the lovely and highly scenic Hudson river, Kingston has a small-town feel while still retaining access to the more diverse offerings of a larger city.
 In fact, back in colonial days, Kingston was the state’s capital, while today it’s a great place to live and visit for retirees and younger folks alike.